Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 [[The Monstrous]] always gets +3 Weird, as a special case: there’s an unstated move that gives [[the Monstrous]] +1 Weird.

-[[The Chosen]] varies the rule as well: she gets two +2 ratings (each line has a different pair), plus each line adds up to four: [[the Chosen]] also has an unstated extra move to give her this advantage.
+[[The Chosen]] varies the rule as well: she gets two +2 ratings (each line has a different pair), plus each line adds up to four: [[The Chosen]] also has an unstated extra move to give her this advantage.

 [[Moves]]